- Hours and Directions

 Monday–Friday 8:00 a.m. to 5:00 p.m.

-Following suggested guidelines, we are limiting in-person contact this summer.
+We are limiting in-person contact this summer.
 Unfortunately, this means the camp office is closed to face-to-face interaction.
 We are always available to help with any issues during office hours by phone at 443.321.2575.
 When the office is closed, leave a message and someone will get back to you as soon as possible.

 HEALTH OFFICE HOURS*: